MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/usbcon/how-to-get-usb-descriptors--uwp-app-.md

 -   [**UsbConfigurationDescriptor**](https://msdn.microsoft.com/library/windows/apps/dn297689)
 -   [**UsbDescriptor**](https://msdn.microsoft.com/library/windows/apps/dn263863)

 One of the main tasks of interacting with a USB device is to get information about it.
 All USB devices provide information in the form of several data structures called descriptors.
-This topic describes how a Windows Store app can get descriptors from the device at the endpoint, interface, configuration, and device level.
+This topic describes how a UWP app can get descriptors from the device at the endpoint, interface, configuration, and device level.

 ## USB descriptors